- Richard Brooke Garnett

 - Richard Garnett was mortally wounded, probably by grapeshot, during Pickett’s Charge at the Battle of Gettysburg on July 3, 1862.

-- Despite the fact that Richard Garnett was dressed as a Confederate general, his body was never identified after the fighting at the Battle of Gettysburg.
+- Although Richard Garnett was dressed as a Confederate general, his body was never identified after the fighting at the Battle of Gettysburg.

 - Almost certainly, Richard Garnett was buried in a mass grave that Union soldiers dug for the Confederates who died at the Battle of Gettysburg.
 In 1872, the remains from that grave were removed to Hollywood Cemetery in Richmond, presumably Garnett’s final resting place.